dominicplouffe/HorseRacingPrediction/README.md

 A loss of $2.00 is not bad, but I still loss money.

 To improve the algorithm I would need to modify it to pick a different type of horse.
 Instead of picking the best horse, the feature set would need to define horses which are the best **but different than the public would choose**.
-For example, horses that have final odds of 3 to 1 or more and have a great chance of winning.
-For that though, I need to find additional data points.
+For example, horses that have final odds of 3 to 1 or more and has a great chance of winning.
+For that though, I need to find additional data points and features.
 Maybe another analysis on a different day!

 Please feel free to email me your comments and ideas.. dominic[at]dplouffe.ca.
 I hope you enjoyed my analysis.